midolee20/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd prints the path to the working directory
+ls displays the content lists of the current directory